sqlparser/sqlflow_public/grabit/readme.md

 The full path to the SSH private key file.

+`
+note：The private key must be in RSA format.
+To use the generated key: ssh-keygen -m PEM -t rsa `

 Sample configuration of the GitHub or BitBucket public repository servers :
 ```json